 - acquire the main principles of problem solving using programming.

-Fundamentals of deep machine learning (DatZB056)
+Fundamentals of Deep Machine Learning (DatZB056)

-Lecturer: associate professor Pēteris Paikens
+Lecturer: associate professor, Dr.sc.comp.
+Pēteris Paikens

 The aim of this course is to provide an overview of modern applications of machine learning and develop practical skills in using deep neural networks for common machine learning tasks - classification, text and image processing.